b-fuze/lces/README.md

 ## LCES Component Namespace

-LCES components have their namespace, a unique ID of sorts that you can reference with the `lces(name)` function.
-Components can not share a name.
-When you make a component it doesn't have an name, so you can set it in Javascript:
+LCES components have their own namespace, a unique ID of sorts referenced with the `lces(name)` function.
+New components don't have a name, so you can set it in Javascript:
 ```javascript
 cat.LCESName = "unique-kitty"; // Set the name